ASC Oțelul Galați: Grounds

 The club plays its home matches at Stadionul Oțelul in Galați.
 Oțelul has also used other local venues, such as Stadionul Nicolae Rainea, Stadionul Siderurgistul, and Baza Sportivă Zoltan David, but only for short periods of time.

+In December 2025, ownership of the stadium passed from the debt-ridden Liberty Galați steelworks to Galați Municipality, in a deal worth over €3 million, with the club retaining usage rights.
+The municipality has since planned to renovate the ground to an 18,000-seat capacity, in stages so the team is not displaced during construction.

+In October 2023, the club's shirt sponsor became MrBit România, a sports betting operator, for the 2023–24 season with an option to extend.